visma-financial-solutions-as/codefellas-assembly/machine-cheatsheet.md

 # Registers

+The CPU has a series of temporary storage variables referred to as registers.
+These are normally the size of the CPU architecture (64-bit in our case).
+They are each stored in a union, meaning many can be accessed in different sizes, 64, 32, 16, and 8 bits.
+Accessing the 16-bit of RAX for instance (AX) will retrieve only the 16 lower bits of the registers.
+Registers are the fastest to access.

+Here's a quick summary :

 64-bit - 32-bit - 16-bit - 8-bit high - 8-bit low

  - RAX - EAX, AX, AH, AL : Accumulator